Azure/draft/README.md

 ### `draft distribute`

-The `draft distribute` command generates Kubefleet ClusterResourcePlacement manifests to distribute your application resources across multiple Kubernetes clusters managed by Kubefleet.
-This command is specifically designed for multi-cluster resource placement scenarios.
+The `draft distribute` command generates [KubeFleet](https://kubefleet.dev) ClusterResourcePlacement manifests to distribute your application resources across multiple Kubernetes clusters managed by KubeFleet.
+This command is specifically designed for multi-cluster resource placement scenarios and requires existing files created using `draft create`.
+[Read the documentation for this command](docs/kubefleet-clusterresourceplacement.md) for more details.

 Example usage: